openpreserve/pdfPolicyValidate/README.md

 - **schemas**: example schemas (currently only one)

 - **errorcounts.py**: post-processing script that produces counts of unique (per analysed PDF) error codes and failed Schematron assertions

+- **goGovdocsSelected.sh**: demonstrates combined use of *pdfPolicyValidate.sh* and *errorcounts.py*

 ## Command line use